 I usually like to meet up with my couples for a coffee (or any beverage of choice) to talk about their hopes, dreams and logistics surrounding the wedding.
-Sometimes the conversation switches over to how awesome cats are - the point is, I want to get to know you as a couple, how you interact with each other, which kinds of movies you like, what music you listen too, etc. It'll help me understand how to guide and pose you, which part of your wedding might be most important to you and where I should be pouring most of my energy into.
+Sometimes the conversation switches over to what series we're binging at the moment - the point is, I want to get to know you as a couple, how you interact with each other, which kinds of movies you like, what music you listen too, etc. It'll help me understand how to guide and pose you, which part of your wedding might be most important to you and where I should be pouring most of my energy into.
 Do you like posed photos or do you prefer candids?
 Do you have any special heirlooms you want me to capture?
 I'd love to know about all of it!